Next post : Best procrastination apps (2025): 18 picks to block distractions chevron-right

 These are techniques you can use to help feel in control when your fear arises, and ways you can recognise and de-escalate your emotions around failure.

-When it comes to a fear of failure (and the inevitable procrastination that follows) it’s far more likely to take hold if you feel like you have an insurmountable task or goal ahead of you.
+When it comes to coping with atychiphobia (and the inevitable procrastination that follows) it’s far more likely to take hold if you feel like you have an insurmountable task or goal ahead of you.
 Create systems, where you break down and prioritise tasks as a matter of habit.

-Try not to think about the big picture, such as delivering the presentation, buying a house or getting married, but the next smallest chunk of work ahead.
-Like structuring a draft of the presentation script, finding 5 properties to view or calling 3 venues to visit.
+Try not to think about the big picture, such as delivering the presentation, buying a house or getting married.
+Worry about the next smallest chunk of work ahead.
+Like structuring a draft of the presentation script, finding 5 properties to view, or calling 3 venues to visit.

-Breaking large abstract concepts down into smaller mundane tasks, lessens the psychological weight of the goal, which can help reduce your fear.
+Breaking large abstract concepts down into smaller tasks lessens the psychological weight of the business or an academic goal.
+This can help reduce your fear.

-Let's imagine the worst-case scenario.
-You fall over at the presentation, the marriage crumbles, or the new business venture fails.
+Let's imagine the ever-so-feared scenario.
+You fall over at the public speaking event, the marriage crumbles, or the new business venture fails.

 What next?